Trafficking and slavery

 -

-An estimated 90% of labor trafficking takes place in the private economy—homes, business and supply chains.
+An estimated 90% of labour trafficking takes place in the private economy—homes, business and supply chains.

 -